-Please be sure to ask about our special Senior Cat and Senior Dog packages that include recommended geriatric blood work tests, urinalysis, fecal analysis and twice a year physical exams at a discounted rate.
+Please be sure to ask about our special Senior Cat and Senior Dog packages that include recommended geriatric blood work tests, urinalysis, fecal analysis at a discounted rate.

 To learn more about senior pet care and recommendations by the American Veterinary Medical Association, click on this link https://www.avma.org/public/PetCare/Pages/Senior-Pets.aspx